YashashreeBedre/The-Basics-of-Java/README.md

 # The-Basics-of-Java
-All The Java Basics Programs fpr Beginners to Intermediate
+All The Java Basics Programs for Beginners to Intermediate